WICG/credentiallessness/README.md

 2. We strip credentials from the request for the nested document, and merely require the response to [opt-into being embeddable via XFO or CSP](https://github.com/mikewest/embedding-requires-opt-in).
 We use that opt-in as justification for imposing `x-bikeshed-credentialless-unless-cors` upon the framed document.

-Note that imposing the policy onto the nested document will have the effect of removing credentials from requests that would otherwise be considered same-origin, as the default credential mode for `no-cors` requests shifts from `same-origin` to `none`.
+Note that imposing the policy onto the nested document will have the effect of removing credentials from requests that would otherwise be considered same-origin, as the default credential mode for `no-cors` requests shifts from `same-origin` to `omit`.

 (_Note: The first of these seems reasonable, the second is more iffy (though substantially easier to deploy!).
 For example: should a credentiallessly-requested document have access to storage?
 More thought necessary!_)